 Selecting Exercises for the “Work” Intervals

 Your work interval exercises should challenge your cardio-respiratory system, but in a safe way that accounts for the physical and physiological changes of the third trimester body (no jumping jacks or burpees here!).
-Below are some examples of movements that accomplish these things.
+Below are just a few examples of movements that accomplish these things.
 Remember that every individual is different.
 What feels like “moderate intensity” for one person may feel like “high intensity” for another.
 Find a movement that feels safe, but gets your heart pumping.
 You can choose just 1 movement to do for every interval, or alternate between two.

 1. Cardio Chair Getup Variations: The chair getup can make a great cardio move when done at a quicker pace.
 Watch the progression of alternating lifting one leg as you stand up to increase the challenge.
 Inhale as you lower down, exhale as you stand.